Interactivity

 Overview

-In some cases you may wish to introduce user interaction into the implementation of solvers, scorers, or tools.
+In some cases you may wish to introduce user interaction into the implementation of tasks.
 For example, you may wish to:

 • Confirm consequential actions like requests made to web services